Three Spanish Caminos

 7) O FONSAGRADA Pension Complex Pineiral about 3 km beyind twon.
 Strange large hotel and Albergue complex.
 Had a very small private room.
 Nice restaurant.
 I found the place too corporate but no real complaints.

-9) LUGO Minos Apartment.
-Tw- bedroom apartment to myself with full kitchen and washing machine (no dryer) right by wall and cathedral.
+8) LUGO instead of O CADAVO I was not feeling well and it was raining so I took the bus from right outside the complex to Lugo.
+Minos Apartment.
+Two- bedroom apartment to myself with a full kitchen and washing machine (no dryer) right by the wall and cathedral.
 They let me check in early.
 Recommended.

-10) LUGO Hotel Brios (I booked this before I got ill, but was unable to get it for a third night, hence Minos).
+9 and 10) LUGO Hotel Brios (I booked this before I got ill, but was unable to get it for a third night, hence Minos).
 Very nice warm and friendly family run hotel with attached café/restaurant in a residential part of town about 15 mins beyond the city walls.
 I really liked the place.

-FERREIRA.
+11) FERREIRA.
 Nave of Ferriera private alburgue.
 Not much to look at from outside but has all the basics.
 Nice private room.
 Next to a bar/restaurant with a decent dinner.
 I had the buffet breakfast which was quite good for 7 euros.
 Ferreiera is just a small collection of houses.
 The alternative Ponte alburgue looked nice from outside.

-11) MELIDE German Hostel at Boente, 5 km after Melide.
+112) MELIDE German Hostel at Boente, 5 km after Melide.
 This evens up the distance if your next stop is O Pedrouz0.
 Nice new hostel right on the path.
 Small unheated swimming pool!
 Nice restaurant and bar area.
 Quiet, even after the Frances pilgrim group joins the Primitive group.

-12) O PEDROUZO Peregrina Pension 1.
+13) O PEDROUZO Peregrina Pension 1.
 This was a rather weird shared apartment in a roadside complex at the far end of town.
 I had my own room, shared a bathroom, kitchen and laundry room with two other groups.
 It worked out very well as I cooked my own dinner while using the (free) washer and dryer, then had a soak in the bathtub.

-13) SANTIAGO Seminario Menor.
+14) SANTIAGO Seminario Menor.
 I stayed here for a total of five nights, four in a private room and once in a dorm room, before and after going to Finisterre.
 A huge old building with 81 private rooms at 25 euro/night, and 169 dorm rooms (single beds only, no bunks).
 Kitchen and café, laundry area, lots of people to talk to.
 It’s a 15-minute walk out of town through a park.
 I liked it.

-FINISTERRE
+CAMINO FINISTERRE

 I took the bus from Santiago to Cee and then walked about 15 kms to Finisterre.
 If you do not have the time or energy to walk all the way there, this is a good option as you get a bit of a coastal and beach walk.
 Hotel VIDA in town centre.
 Nice friendly modern hotel with restaurant.
 Recommended.